Who does this ministry serve?

-Why is it a challenge for pastors and ministry leaders to seek guidance?
+Why is it a challenge for pastors and ministry leaders to seek help?

 How does it work?

-All Christian counselors are independent professionals with a Biblical worldview and have a heart for pastors and ministry leaders.
+All participating counselors are independent Christian professionals that have a heart for pastors and ministry leaders.
 They have been trained at various seminaries, colleges, universities and counseling programs.

-What if I'm struggling to afford ongoing meetings?
+What if I'm struggling to afford ongoing sessions?

-Christian counselors offer a reduce rate for additional meetings to make counseling affordable.
-Meetings may be spread out and/or scheduled as needed.
+Counselors offer sessions at a reduced fee to make counseling affordable.
+Sessions may be spread out and/or scheduled as needed.

 This varies between counselors and while some may have availability within a few days, others may not have an opening for several weeks.
 To learn more about a counselor’s availability, contact them directly.

-Virtual meetings are available in addition to meeting in person.
+Most counselors offer virtual meetings in addition to meeting in person.
 Start by searching for a counselor in your state.
 If your state is not represented, you can reach out to a counselor on the nationwide directory.

 Is this service confidential?

-All Christian counseling professionals provide safe and confidential counseling.
+All counseling professionals provide a safe and confidential setting to seek help.
 We do encourage allowing other trusted individuals in your life to know and walk alongside you.

 Can family members of Pastors and Ministry Leaders seek help?